ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

    Path to top-level directory of METplus installation.

 ``MET_BIN_EXEC``: (Default: "bin")
-   The name of the directory of ``ufs-srweather-app`` where the METplus executable is installed.
+   Name of the directory where the METplus executable is installed.

-..
-   COMMENT: Check the definition above-I think it might be wrong.
-Should it be a subdirectory of METplus instead of SRW?

 .. _METParamNote: